Gozala/workspace/pages/blocks with codec varint.md

 - [[@mikeal]] wrote wrote nice essay about use of sef-describing data in [[IPFS]] ecosystem.
   > **self-description** is the principal that the *context necessary to interpret data should be included in the data itself*.
-- On many occasions I have
+- I have wondered why this self-desci